Preparedness Notes for Friday — January 17, 2020

 Third Prize:

-Round 80 ends on January 31st, so get busy writing and e-mail us your entry.
-Remember that there is a 1,500-word minimum, and that articles on practical “how to” skills for survival have an advantage in the judging.
+Round 86 ends on January 31st, so get busy writing and e-mail us your entry.
+Remember that there is a 1,500-word minimum, and that articles on practical “how to” skills for surviva

 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 We also cover hedges, derivatives, and obscura.
-And it bears mention that most of these items are from the “tangibles heavy” contrarian perspective of JWR.
-(SurvivalBlog’s Founder and Senior Editor.)
-Today’s focus is on investing in guns from out-of-business gun makers.
-(See the Tangibles Investing section.
+Most of these items are from the “tangibles heavy” contrarian perspective of SurvivalBlog’s Founder and Senior Editor, JWR.
+Today, we look at the astounding auction price of the recent record-breaking auction of the Bullitt Mustang Fastback.
+(See the Tangibles Investing section.)

 Economy & Finance: